Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **Building Tunnelblick from Source Code**

+_Last Updated 2021-08-20_

 You can build Tunnelblick from the source code.
 Usually, people install and use a ready-to-use binary version of Tunnelblick.
 The most recent binary is available on the [Tunnelblick website](https://tunnelblick.net) as a disk image (".dmg") file containing a copy of the Tunnelblick application.
-It's easy to install the Application from this .dmg -- you simply double-click it.
+It's easy to install the Tunnelblick applications from this .dmg -- you simply double-click it.

 Because Tunnelblick is distributed using the "GNU General Public License, version 2", the source code itself is also available.
 Anyone